opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/braintree/HOSTED-FIELDS/README.md

 ### Setting up Sub-Merchants for each Currency
 Braintree requires a separate merchant account to be created for each Currency.

-This configuration is setup out of the box to accept multiple currencies if sub-merchant accounts are created with a the name convention on ``sap-<currency-iso3-lowercase>`` e.g. ``sap-usd``.
+This configuration is setup out of the box to accept multiple currencies if sub-merchant accounts are created with a the name convention on ``sap-<currency-iso3-lowercase>`` e.g. ``sap-gbp``.
 If desired you can use a different prefix to ``sap-`` by changing the value of the OPF variable ``merchantAccountIdPrefix``.
 If you do this, remember to change the default value in the environment file later.

 The merchant configuration is found under Settings->Business Area of the Braintree Admin UI.